VibroSim/VibroSim_Simulator/docs/README.rst

 ProcessTrak error: FileNotFoundError in procstepmatlab_execfunc:
    * The comsol binaries are not in the system path.
 Please add them to the command path.
+Warning from MATLAB about dataguzzler-lib/matlab or dc_unitsparam:
-Error from Matlab: Undefined function or variable 'InitializeVibroSimScript'.
+   * These are expected and nothing to worry about Error from Matlab: Undefined function or variable 'InitializeVibroSimScript'.
    * This means VibroSim_COMSOL is not accessible from MATLAB.
 One way to make it accessible is to install the VibroSim_COMSOL.mltbx as a MATLAB